-Our discussion and analysis of the financial performance of Borrego Water District (District) provides an overview of the District's financial activities for the year ended June 30, 2019.
-Please read it in conjunction with the District's financial statements which begin on page 9.
+Our discussion and analysis of the financial performance of Borrego Water District (District) provides an overview of the District's financial activities for the years ended June 30, 2020 and 2019.
+Please read it in conjunction with the District's financial statements which begin on page 10.